SA Health statement

 An incident that, without appropriate response or intervention, represents a low risk to human health.

 Statewide drinking water supplies number of incidents (metropolitan and regional)

 Priority Type 1 and Type 1 incidents are immediately reported to SA Health, while all Type 2 notifications are reportable within 24 hours, in line with the interagency Water/Wastewater Incident Notification and Communication Protocol.

-In 2020-21, we continued our focus on early detection and reporting to external agencies, briefing the Minister for Environment and Water, ensuring prompt corrective action and addressing the causes of preventable Type 1 notifications, such as disinfection failures and filtered water turbidity exceedances.
-Strategies used to achieve this include refresher training for incident managers and operators, optimisation of our drinking water quality monitoring program, ongoing operational and capital improvements, and continuous improvement of our Drinking Water Quality Management System.
+In 2022-23, we continued to address the causes of preventable Type 1 notifications.
+Strategies used to achieve this include refresher training, optimisation of our drinking water quality monitoring program, ongoing operational and capital improvements, and continuous improvement of our Drinking Water Quality Management System.

 Incident Response Index

 The Incident Response Index (IRI) drives and guides correct responses when a Priority Type 1 or Type 1 incident is detected.
 The IRI is assessed against a number of criteria, with each component in the IRI designed to help manage water quality incidents.

 Criteria used in the IRI based on total reportable SA Health Priority Type 1 and Type 1 incident notifications are: